engelthehyp/js-functional-extensions/documentation/extensions/Array.prototype.md

 ### `filterNegative`

-Works just like the regular filter operation on lists, except it will only keep the items for which the predicate returns false.
+Works just like `Array.prototype.filter`, except it will only keep the items for which the predicate returns false.

 **Signature:** `(this: List<T>, f: T -> bool) -> List<T>`